 Sometimes the best things are right under your nose.
 Or, to be more literal, about nine blocks from my house.
-This was the case with the U.S. Navy Museum, anyway.
+This was the case with the National Museum of the U.S. Navy, anyway.
 It’s not that I wasn’t aware of it before — I’ve even posted about some of their special events — but I had no idea just how cool it was until Owen and I toured it last week.

 The funny thing was, it was my poor planning that prompted the visit.
 We had intended to go ice skating at Canal Park on his day off from school, but upon our arrival at the rink realized it didn’t open until noon on weekdays, and it was not quite 11am.
 So, I did some quick thinking about what else was in the Navy Yard area in southeast, and the light bulb went off: The Navy Museum.